TrumpForUSA/HowTrumpWins2020/README.md

 > Additional highway improvements include the creation of limited access, high-speed bypasses around major cities.

+Restrictions will also be in place to prevent foreign ownership of "critical infrastructure" providers, including the US food supply.

 ## Platform Overview: Bankruptcy Reform